 The Glucose Challenge will check for gestational diabetes (GD).
 If you have GD, it is important to get treated as early as possible as it may have health implications for both you and your unborn baby.

-Antibodies Blood Test (36 weeks - only if needed)
+Antibodies Blood Test (36 weeks - only if needed) Ask what blood group you are.

 See here for information about this blood test.
 This blood test is generally only needed if you’re in a ONeg Bneg ABNeg blood groups.